 Afraid your child spends too much time in front of screens and devices?
-Find out below how to limit screen time for children on Windows and Xbox.
+Find out here how to set time limits on Windows 10 and Xbox.

 First, the Paper-Trading Dolphins

 of Mississippi’s Institute for Marine Mammal Studies are a smart bunch.

 The dolphins get fish in exchange for human litter.
 Kelly, one of the dolphins, has realized that a small piece of paper nets the same amount of fish as a big one.
 So, she hides larger sheets and leaflets to trade them in piece by small torn-off piece.

 Need something to trade with your kids?
 They are a smart bunch after all…

 How to Set Time Limits on Windows 10 and Xbox

 To limit the time a child can use a PC or Xbox with his or her account: